kopepasah/deprecated-less-theme-support/readme.md

 #Less Theme Support

-Using Less.js when developing a theme can both enhance the code and speed development.
-However, setting up Less in a theme everytime (not to mention updating Less for all the themes) can make the time saved futile.
+Using [Less](http://lesscss.org) when developing a theme can both enhance the code and speed development.
+However, setting up Less in a theme every time (not to mention updating Less for all the themes) can make the time saved futile.

 This plugin solves that issue.